ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 The automated script requires a `.env` file to deploy the environment.

-1. Copy the example.env file in the `tools/scripts/bootstrap` folder.
+1. Copy the example.env file from the `tools/scripts/bootstrap` folder.
     ```bash
     cp tools/scripts/bootstrap/example.env bootstrap/<ENV>/.env
     ```

-2. Customize the new file with the approriate value for the landing zone you are building.
+2. **Important** Customize the new file with the approriate values for the landing zone you are building.

 ## 4. Running the setup-kcc automated script

-The script creates a project , the FW settings , a Cloud router and Cloud NAT , a private service connect endpoint and the Anthos Config Controller cluster.
-It will also create a root-sync.yaml file.
+The script creates a project, the FW settings, a Cloud router, a Cloud NAT, a private service connect endpoint and the Anthos Config Controller cluster.
+It also creates a root-sync.yaml file.
     ```
     bash setup-kcc.sh <PATH TO .ENV FILE>
     ```